dar1enyang/Data-Modeling-PostgreSQL/README.md

 The data resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in the app.

-In order to answer the questions mentioned above, I have completed the following tasks:
+Throughout this project, I have completed the following tasks:

 1. Defined fact and dimension tables applying Star Schema optimizing queries on song play analysis
 2. Create a Postgres database with defined tables